MR-CHAOTIC/DarkSlow/README.md

 - Api Folder

 ### Meetings
-- JSON or PHP.
-(JSON for compatibility)
+- JSON or PHP Re-meet.
+(New decision JSON with PHP work in)
 - Paid or Free.
 (Free)